CalebBell/thermo/docs/property_objects.rst

 >>> obj.solve_property(1.378), obj.solve_property(3025000.0)
 (179.42, 508.033)

 Optionally, some derivatives and integrals can be provided for new methods as well.
 This avoids having to compute derivatives or integrals numerically.
-SymPy can be used to find these analytical derivatives or integrals in many cases, as in the following example:
+SymPy may be helpful to find these analytical derivatives or integrals in many cases, as in the following example:

 >>> from sympy import symbols, lambdify, diff
 >>> T = symbols('T')